SamirBou/bacnet-sim/README.md

-# BACnet Simulator
+# BACnet Simulator PLC

-A simple BACnet server and web interface for testing BACnet functionality.
+A simple BACnet server simulator that emulates a PLC with readable and writable points.

 ## Quick Start